 The Third Kind, 2005

-Spielberg classics like “E.T.,” “Jaws,” and “Goonies” (just to name a few) are films that are etched into my own childhood memories.
-He was the producer and director of my childhood.
+Spielberg classics like “E.T.,” “Jaws,” and “Goonies” are films that played a big role in the artist's childhood memories.
+He was the producer and director of Brou's childhood.

-I began to research Spielberg's life and was able to locate his childhood home in Cincinnati, Ohio.
-I visited the home and discovered it was abandoned, condemned, and scheduled for demolition by the city of Cincinnati.
-I collected paint chips, made drawings, and took photos of the home over the course of several visits.
+The artist began to research Spielberg's life and was able to locate his childhood home in Cincinnati, Ohio.
+He visited the home and discovered it was abandoned, condemned, and scheduled for demolition by the city of Cincinnati.
+He collected paint chips, made drawings, and took photos of the home over the course of several visits.
 This evidence was used to reconstruct the home as a scale model.
-As I built my model, the city of Cincinnati tore down the actual home.
+As the model was built, the actual home was demolished.